 ABOUT THE AUTHOR

 Mewburn, Kyle (1963 –) is one of New Zealand’s preeminent children’s book writers.
-Born in Brisbane, Australia, he completed his Bachelor of Business Degree at the Queensland Institute of Technology before travelling across Europe and the Middle East.
-He settled in New Zealand in 1990.
+Born in Brisbane, Australia, she completed a Bachelor of Business Degree at the Queensland Institute of Technology before travelling across Europe and the Middle East.
+She settled in New Zealand in 1990.

 Prior to becoming a full-time writer in 1997, Mewburn forayed into a variety of vocations, working as a journalist, EFL teacher, Environment Centre manager, dishwasher, interviewer, traffic surveyor, apple-picker, machine operator and Kibbutznik.